 One thing every man can benefit from is switching from shaving cream in a can to a good shaving soap and brush.
 It's the simplest way to improve your shave, not to mention give you a little old-school grooming cred each morning.

 Hard shaving soaps remove dirt and oil from whiskers, allowing water to easily penetrate for optimal softening.
 It's as simple as wetting your shaving brush and working up a lather.
 At Hugh we sell D.R.
-Harris shaving soap, either with a covered mahogany bowl ($38) or alone ($19) for use in a shaving mug (our apothecary mug is $19).
+Harris shaving soap, either with a covered mahogany bowl or alone for use in a shaving mug.

 Another great thing about a shaving soap?
 A single 3.5 once puck will last months and months.

 Quality shaving creams in bowls or tubes are great to use with a brush too.
 They are good for guys who value convenience, or who have dry skin since they are rich in moisturizing agents.
-Our Omega Eucalyptus Shave Cream comes in both a bowl and a tube (great for travel) and is only $8.
+Our preferred brand is Baxter of California's Close Shave Formula.

 Using a shaving brush is key in making your perfect shave dreams come true.
 A shaving brush lifts whiskers and gently exfoliates, resulting in a better shave with less irritation and fewer ingrown hairs.
 A shaving brush also helps your bottom line, as it generates more lather using less soap.